CooperGerman/uboe_klippy_plugins/README.md

 # Useful plugins used by uboe
 This repo contains useful plugins used by uboe.
-Some of them are confort plugins, some of them are useful for debugging and some of them are used to extend the functionality of klipper.
+Some of them are comfort plugins, some of them are useful for debugging and some of them are used to extend the functionality of klipper.
 # Installation
 1. Clone the repo where preferrably in your home directory.:
 ```bash